 That, to me, is too complicated.

 In fact, the easiest way is to round these factors to whole numbers.
-Using this method, 1.8 rounds up to 2 while 32 rounds down to 30.
+So, here, 1.8 rounds up to 2 while 32 rounds down to 30.
 By also rounding both up and down, it evens out the inaccuracies in the approximations to get closer to the actual value.
-The new method means you’ll be multiplying or dividing by a factor of 2 instead and also adding or subtracting by 30.
+The new method means multiplying or dividing by a factor of 2 instead and also adding or subtracting by 30.

 Fahrenheit to Celsius